 - 1 pound potatoes, cut into large chunks

 - 1 pound carrots, cut into large chunks

 - 1 orange

-Roast for 15 minutes at 425°F, then bring oven down to 375°F. Remove chicken and rub on remaining butter, and continue roasting for 1 hour 15 minutes to 1 hour 45 minutes, until internal temperature reaches 165°F (it will go up a little as it rests).
+- Roast for 15 minutes at 425°F, then bring oven down to 375°F. Continue roasting for 1 hour 15 minutes to 1 hour 45 minutes, until internal temperature reaches 165°F with a thermometer inserted in the thickest part of the thigh.